WatheqAlshowaiter/model-fields/README.md

 So Briefly, This package is useful if:

 - you want to build factories or tests for projects you didn't start from scratch.
 - you are working with a legacy project and don't want to be faced with SQL errors when creating tables.
-    - you have so many fields in your table and want to get the required fields fast.
+- you have so many fields in your table and want to get types of fields fast, like required, nullable, default fields.
 - or any use case you find it useful.

 ## Features